-- 3. Allow the unit to sit open for an hour or two to assure that it dries. - 4 Reassemble and insert flow tubes - 5.
+- 3. Allow the unit to sit open for an hour or two to assure that it dries. - 4.
+Reassemble and insert flow tubes. - 5.
 Turn on meter and allow it to warm up about 5 minutes. - 6.
 Block ambient light from the flow tube entrances and obtain values using WET View or your own custom program.
 Record and save about 5 minutes worth of data.
 Examine your data in a spreadsheet.
 At one second binning (2 samples) the data should maintain a standard deviation of 0.002 m-1 or less above 450 nm.
 If you have a substantial slope to the data over the acquisition period your meter may have some residual moisture in the flow tubes or on the windows.
-If the optical path isn't getting dry, use a small flow of dry nitrogen through the tubes while sampling. - 7.
-Remove flow tube and re-clean the windows.
+If the optical path isn't getting dry, use a small flow of dry nitrogen through the tubes while sampling.

+- 7. Remove flow tube and re-clean the windows.
 The single wipe technique with ethanol will work fine at this point. - 8.
 Repeat steps 4-6 until mean values stabilize over three cycles.
 Use these values as air calibration values.

-Specifications 5.
+5. Specifications

-Physical Parameters
+Mechanical Parameters

-Size 31 x 4.1 in diameter (79 x 10.4 cm diameter)
+Size 79 x 10.4 cm diameter

-Weight

-(in air) 13 lbs (5.9 kg) acetal copolymer (in water) 2.5 lbs (1.1 kg) acetal copolymer
+Weight (in air) 5.9 kg (in water) 0.8 kg